trezanik/isochrone/docs/building_for_windows-xp2003.md

 ### Client Environment:
 - Client systems will need the Visual C++ Redistributables no later than version 14.27.29016.0 installed (the last version that works on Windows XP, shipped in Visual Studio 2019 v16.7).
+I'm happy to provide a copy of this if desired.
 - Release mode binaries used for execution only